FarronF/limerick-council-meetings/meetings/2020/06/26-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 27th January 2020.md

 the resignation of Councillor Slattery as a member of the Committee, for the remainder of the

-lifetime of the current Council.---
+lifetime of the current Council.
+---
 8

 (e)